Dr Joanne Lello - PhD

 Adult female cockroach with fully formed ootheca protruding

 The German cockroach (Blattella germanica) is host to an endemic gut parasite, Gregarina blattarum.
 We use this model system to determine whether and how this endemic species alters the spread and evolution of an epidemic parasite species Steinernema carpocapsae.
 We have demonstrated that within host competition for resources between the endemic and epidemic parasites leads to a substantial reduction in transmission potential of the epidemic species (http://dx.doi.org/10.1098/rspb.2013.1500).
 In our ongoing work we are assessing whether these within host processes scale up to effect changes in epidemic spread through populations.
-We also aim to explore whether the within and / or between host processes result the evolution of greater virulence in either parasite species or in the evolution of host resistance mechanisms.
+We also aim to explore whether the within and / or between host processes result in the evolution of greater virulence in either parasite species or in the evolution of host resistance mechanisms.

 3. Immune responses during coinfection